gaperton/Type-R/notes/ownership.md

 in immediate run-time error.

 Default Record/Collection type annotations denotes aggregation, and forms ownership tree.
 Thus, by default, all compound Record types you define are serializable.

+There are three kinds of attributes in total.
+Aggregated, shared, and serializable shared attributes.

 ## Owned (aggregated) attributes